 In any quality organization there are clear codes of conduct and concrete expectations.
 A number of years ago I attended a worship conference at Gateway Church in Dallas and was so impressed by the organization of their worship team.
 Based on Gateway’s code of conduct and my own experience, here are my standards and guidelines for a strong worship team.

-GUIDELINES FOR WORSHIP MINISTRY
+GUIDELINES FOR A WORSHIP TEAM IN MINISTRY

 - Participants must have a personal relationship with Jesus Christ that is consistent and growing through prayer, Bible reading and church fellowship.